ReallySecureShell/PapersPlease/README.md

 **NOTE**:<br>
 While the above list provides known exploitable models, these do not need to be known to an attacker prior to exploiting.

-## Supported Platforms

-All x86-64 Linux distributions.

-Android phones are also compatible through <a href="https://termux.com/">Termux</a>, an Android terminal application.

 ## Required Software

 Android users will need to install <a href="https://termux.com/">Termux</a> from the <a href="https://play.google.com/store/apps/details?id=com.termux">Google Play Store</a>.